jhoule86/fastapi_sandbox/README.md

 ### endpoint: post

 The `post` endpoint echoes a simple json request that is expected to match the schema of the `TransactionData` model that is implemented via pydantic.

+### endpoint: json

+The `json` endpoint returns canned json responses and headers.

+### endpoint: match

+The `match` endpoint compares the POSTed data (and optionally headers) against canned data.
+A list of mismatches (or lack thereof) is returned as JSON.